HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 Of the pages surveyed, 2.85% of desktop pages include the `frame-ancestors` directive in CSP with 0.74% of desktop pages setting Frame-Ancestors to `'none'`, preventing any framing, and 0.47% of pages setting `frame-ancestors` to `'self'`, allowing only their own site to frame itself.
 On mobile we see 2.52% of pages using `frame-ancestors` with 0.71% setting the value of `'none'` and 0.41% setting the value to `'self'`.

-### Referrer policy
+### Referrer Policy
 The [`Referrer-Policy`](https://www.w3.org/TR/referrer-policy/) header allows a site to control what information will be sent in the `Referer` header when a user navigates away from the current page.
 This can be the source of information leakage if there is sensitive date in the URL such as the page being visited, or URL parameters.
 By controlling what information is sent in the `Referer` header, ideally limiting it, a site can protect the privacy of their visitors by reducing the information sent to 3rd parties.

-Note the Referrer Policy does not follow the Referer header's misspelling [which has become a well known error](https://stackoverflow.com/questions/3087626/was-the-misspelling-of-the-http-field-name-referer-intentional).
+Note the Referrer Policy does not follow the Referer header's misspelling [which has become a well-known error](https://stackoverflow.com/questions/3087626/was-the-misspelling-of-the-http-field-name-referer-intentional).

 A total of 3.25% of desktop pages and 2.95% of mobile pages issue a `Referrer-Policy` header and below we can see the configurations those pages used.